Biztalk Developer - IT-Online

-Do you want to be a unique part of a process where, you have a direct hand in allowing applications to talk to each other?
+Are you skilled in inter-software communication and looking for a new, exciting venture?

-One of the leading IT “Power Houses” is looking for a Biztalk Developer to join them on this magnificent journey.
+One of the leading insurance powerhouses is looking for a Biztalk Developer to join them on this magnificent journey.

 Technical Skills: